jungpaeng/sagen/readme.md

 ## 🏃 Quick Start

+sagen is a state management library that provides multiple stores without a provider.

 #### create store

-You can create a store to manage the state!
+You can create a store to manage state.

-The store can store any value, and if you use the `useGlobalStore` hook, you can return the `state` value and the `setState` function.

 ```typescript
 import { createStore } from 'sagen';